Access the online reporting system

 The presence of a wasps’ nest often leads to property owners taking matters into their own hands and trying to remove a wasp nest themselves.
 This is something we here at Rentokil strongly advise against, as more often than not, DIY attempts to remove a wasp nest can only just aggravate these stinging insects, leading to painful stings, which can be quite dangerous if you are allergic to them!

 There are countless articles online, as well as numerous videos on YouTube advertising best DIY methods to remove a wasp nest.
 Wasps are aggressive creatures who require little to no aggravation to attack, so trying to remove a wasp nest yourself can cost you both financially and physically.

 Using fire to remove a wasp nest is a very dangerous task and is not a successful way to get rid of wasps.

 Wasp nests are made from a thin papery substance.
 Wasps create this by chewing wood into a pulp, which makes it extremely flammable.
 Because of this, burning a wasp nest can often lead to not only your property catching fire, suffering from burns yourself.

-To add this, setting fire to a wasp nest will not succesfully kill all the wasps inhabiting the nest.
+To add this, setting fire to a wasp nest will not successfully kill all the wasps inhabiting the nest.
 Any surviving wasp will quite become extremley annoyed at you for burning down their owb, resulting in them starting to attack not only yourself but any bystanders.